NZMSA/2022-Phase-2/2. Backend/Readme.md

 3. Creating Controllers
 4. Calling other APIs
 5. Using Application Configuration
-6. Unit Testing using NUnit and FluentAssertions
+6. Unit Testing using NUnit
-7. Unit Testing using NSubstitute

 ## Phase 2 Briefing